 - Estimated wages that you will lose in the future because you cannot work as you did before the crash, called diminished earning capacity

-- Physical and mental disabilities that appear after the crash
+- Physical and mental disabilities that result from the crash

 - Permanent disfigurement